SvetomirKoevv/EventManager/README.md

   ### 5. Seed data
   Set the **SeedingLayer** project as the startup project and run it.
   This will populate the database with default roles and an admin account.
+  By default the admin acount is set to have `username: evmanageradmin` and `password: evmanageradminpassword`.
   The console will display whether everything was created successfully.

   ### 6. Start the app